Yandex Cloud

 • performance_diagnostics: Statistics collection settings:

 • database_specs: Database settings as an array of elements, one per database.
-Each element contains the name parameter with the database name.
+Each element contains a database name.

 A database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 Such names as config, local, admin, and mdb_internal are reserved for Yandex StoreDoc.
 You cannot create DBs with these names.